O'Connell Plinth City Hall

 The O’Connell Plinth was originally constructed to support the monumental statue of Daniel O’Connell – ‘The Liberator’ – by John Hogan, that is now located in the Rotunda in City Hall.
 The plinth is made up of six blocks of Dalkey granite, with mouldings at the base and top, and is located at street level in a paved area leading to the main entrance of City Hall.

 This commission invited artists to respond to a historical plinth that has stood empty in the centre of Dublin city for over 150 years.
-Commissioning a new artwork for the O’Connell Plinth is an opportunity to restore to it its original function: the public display of sculpture.
-The space left behind by the O’Connell statue is a provocation, one that demands a physical and conceptual response.
-It is waiting to be occupied – but by what?
+Commissioning a new artwork for the O’Connell Plinth was an opportunity to restore to it its original function: the public display of sculpture.

 Artists were invited through a two-stage open competition to imagine a new, temporary sculpture for the O’Connell Plinth.
 Full details of the commissioning process are included in the Commission Brief.